About the Law Enforcement & Criminal Justice Advisory Council

 Law Enforcement and Criminal Justice Advisory Council

-The Brennan Center’s Right to Vote Project leads a nationwide campaign to restore voting rights to people with criminal convictions.
+The Brennan Center is a leading voice in a nationwide campaign to restore voting rights to people with criminal convictions.
 Brennan Center staff counsels policymakers and advocates, provides legal and constitutional analysis, drafts legislation and regulations, engages in litigation challenging disenfranchising laws, surveys the implementation of existing laws, and promotes the restoration of voting rights through public outreach and education.
-Given that restoring voting rights is a component of sound reentry and public safety policy, the Brennan Center has recently begun to invite law enforcement and criminal justice leaders to join our policy and advocacy efforts.

-The participation of Advisory Council members depends on the preferences and availability of each individual member.
-Advisory Council members have acted as spokespeople to the media on voting rights restoration, testified at hearings, signed on to public statements and opinion pieces endorsing legislation that would restore voting rights, and have encouraged their professional associations to pass resolutions in favor of voting rights restoration.
+Members of the Advisory Council participate in advocacy in any way that works for them and their organization.
+Some members have acted as spokespeople to the media on voting rights restoration, testified at hearings, signed on to public statements and opinion pieces endorsing legislation that would restore voting rights, and have encouraged their professional associations to pass resolutions in favor of voting rights restoration.
 There are no required meetings or obligations associated with serving on the Advisory Council.

 Carl Wicklund, former Executive Director of the American Probation and Parole Association (APPA)